Non Surgical Carpal Tunnel Syndrome Treatment

 I am Michelle Hamel, NMT – LMT, a certified Neuromuscular, Myofascial Therapist, an expert soft tissue specialist.
 One of my specialties is the release of pinched median nerve injuries.

-When you visit the clinic for your therapy I use unique, highly specific and focused deep tissue work to lengthen every muscle, tendon and ligament.
-This includes the soft tissue from your neck to your hand involved in your nerve injury.
+When you visit the clinic for your therapy I use unique, highly specific and focused deep tissue work to lengthen every muscle, tendon and ligament involved with your injury.
+This includes the soft tissue from your neck to your hand.
 This complete treatment plan creates the necessary space for your median nerve to heal.

 What Soft Tissue Is Treated In This Approach?

 The median nerve causes problems when it’s compressed anywhere along its path.
 This pressure on the nerve causes carpal tunnel pain.
 Many times the nerve compression takes place in the neck, referring pain to your hand.
 Median Nerve compression can happen anywhere along the Median Nerve as it travels to your hand.